-This introduction part will be updated constantly as I will progress through different parts of blog posts series.
+Please note: this introduction will be frequently updated as I will progress through different parts of the blog posts series.

-- Introduction: Roadmap to build modern Android app in 2018 (you’re here)
+- Introduction: A roadmap to build a modern Android app in 2018 (you’re here)

 - Part 1: SOLID principles

 - Part 2: Mockups, UI, XML layouts

 - Part 3: Architecture patterns MVC, MVP, MVVM with Android Architecture Components – ViewModel, LiveData, Data Binding, Room

 The app: “My Crypto Coins” idea